Franklin D. Roosevelt: Election of 1940

-At the July 1940 Democratic Convention in Chicago, Roosevelt easily swept aside challenges from Farley and Vice President Garner, who had turned against Roosevelt in his second term because of his liberal economic and social policies.
+At the July 1940 Democratic Convention in Chicago, Roosevelt easily swept aside challenges from Farley and Garner, who had turned against Roosevelt in his second term because of his liberal economic and social policies.
 To replace Garner on the ticket, Roosevelt turned to Secretary of Agriculture Henry Wallace of Iowa, a former Republican who strongly supported the New Deal and was popular in farm states.
 The choice was strenuously opposed by many of the party's conservatives, who felt Wallace was too radical and "eccentric" in his private life.
-But Roosevelt insisted that without Wallace on the ticket he would decline re-nomination, and Wallace won the vice-presidential nomination, defeating Speaker of the House William B. Bankhead and other candidates.
+But Roosevelt insisted that without Wallace on the ticket he would decline re-nomination, and Wallace won the vice-presidential nomination.

-A late August poll taken by Gallup found the race to be essentially tied, but Roosevelt's popularity surged in September following the announcement of the Destroyers for Bases Agreement.
+An August poll by Gallup found the race to be essentially tied, but Roosevelt's popularity surged in September following the announcement of the Destroyers for Bases Agreement.
 Willkie supported much of the New Deal as well as rearmament and aid to Britain but warned that Roosevelt would drag the country into another European war.
 Responding to Willkie's attacks, Roosevelt promised to keep the country out of the war.
-Over its last month, the campaign degenerated into a series of outrageous accusations and mud-slinging by the parties.
 Roosevelt won the 1940 election with 55% of the popular vote, 38 of the 48 states, and almost 85% of the electoral vote.

-Third and fourth terms (1941–1945)
+Third term (1941–1945)

 World War II dominated Roosevelt's attention, with far more time devoted to world affairs than ever before.
-Domestic politics and relations with Congress were largely shaped by his efforts to achieve total mobilization of the nation's economic, financial, and institutional resources for the war effort.
+Domestic politics and relations with Congress were largely shaped by his efforts to completely mobilize the nation's economic, financial, and institutional resources for the war effort.
 Even relationships with Latin America and Canada were structured by wartime demands.
-Roosevelt maintained close personal control of all major diplomatic and military decisions, working closely with his generals and admirals, the war and Navy departments, the British, and even the Soviet Union.
+Roosevelt maintained personal control of all major diplomatic and military decisions, working closely with his generals and admirals, the war and Navy departments, the British, and even the Soviet Union.
 His key advisors on diplomacy were Harry Hopkins in the White House, Sumner Welles in the State Department, and Henry Morgenthau Jr. at Treasury.
 In military affairs, Roosevelt worked most closely with Secretary Henry L. Stimson at the War Department, Army Chief of Staff George Marshall, and Admiral William D. Leahy.